top of page

 It depends.
 There are SO MANY bountiful, edible, nourishing, and tasty herbs!
 Some herbs we're more familiar with like "kitchen herbs", such as sage, thyme, cinnamon, ginger, or garlic.
 Some other herbs such as echinacea, dong quai, linden leaf, eyebright - not as common or well-known, although great for health.
 Some herbs interact with pharmaceutical drugs and some with existing health conditions.
 Herbalists can help determine what herbs are safe for you and your current health plan.
 However, they are not a substitute for professional care.
 If you have or suspect you may have a medical or psychological condition, you should consult your appropriate health care provider.

-Birthkeeping & Womb/Sexual Wellness Questions
+Birthkeeping Questions

 Why don't you self-identify as a 'doula'?